Find Cheap Auto Insurance Quotes in Your Area

 - A 10% short rate applied to a cancellation of a 6-month policy four months after initiation would be 10% of the remaining 2-month premium.

-Some insurers may also let you avoid paying the cancellation fee if you wait to cancel until the date your policy is set to expire.
+Some insurers let you avoid the cancellation fee if you wait to cancel until the date your policy is set to expire.

 Most car insurance policies allow policyholders to terminate coverage at any time.
 Cancellation typically requires a signed form or written notice of cancellation that includes the desired end date of the policy.
 You may have to pay a cancellation fee as well.